rahulunair/xpu_setup/Readme.md

 ### Prerequisites

 Make sure to setup the base operating system on your machine using a variant of Ubuntu 22.04 (Jammy).
-For servers, download the Ubuntu cloud image for Jammy (22.04) from the following [link](https://cloud-images.ubuntu.com/jammy/current/).
+For servers, download the [Ubuntu cloud image](https://cloud-images.ubuntu.com/jammy/current/) for Jammy (22.04).
 Additionally, ensure that your machine is connected to the internet before proceeding.

 ### xpu\_setup Repository Structure